-Subscription licenses comprised 74% and 67% of our revenue for the year ended December 31, 2021 and December 31, 2020, respectively and we plan to continuously increase our subscription business year over year.
-We see gradually increasing demand from the market for SaaS and we introduced our first SaaS solutions in the fourth quarter of 2021.
-In the next five years we anticipate extending our DI platform with new SaaS offerings, some of which will include advanced AI/ML technology.
+Subscription licenses comprised 80% and 74% of our revenue for the year ended December 31, 2022 and December 31, 2021, respectively and we plan to continuously increase our subscription business year over year.
+We see gradually increasing demand from the market for SaaS and in the next five years we anticipate extending our DI suite of solutions with new SaaS offerings, some of which may include AI/ML technology.